MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 ![Get-AdminEnvironment command](media/get-adminenvironment.png "Get-AdminEnvironment command")

-### PowerApps commands
+### Power Apps commands

-These operations are used to read and modify PowerApps data in your tenant.
+These operations are used to read and modify Power Apps data in your tenant.

 #### Display a list of all PowerApps